wp-plugins/magic-post-listing/readme.txt

 *   Animate layout shows one of filtered posts/pages at once and navigate to next post using a nice animation.
 This layout included in MPL PRO.
 *   Caption layout shows all of filtered posts/pages at once.
 By hovering mouse on each post, post title and/or post content will show using a caption style.
 This layout is part of MPL PRO.
 *   Ticker layout shows all filtered posts/pages using a breaking news style one by one.
 This layout is included in MPL PRO as well.
+*   Masonry layout shows all filtered posts/pages using a masonry style.
+This layout supports pagination as well.

 **Developers**